June 11 - UNI Night at the St. Paul Saints

 Walker Arts Center and Minneapolis Sculpture Garden: First public art gallery in the Midwest which opened in 1927- a prime destination for viewing contemporary art and media.
 Next door is the Sculpture Garden where you can see the iconic cherry and spoon.

-Minnehaha Falls: Located halfway between the two downtowns- not every day you can see a waterfall in the city.
-The park is home to 193 acres, limestone bluffs, or try the famous fish tacos.
+Minnehaha Falls: It's not every day you can see a waterfall in the city.
+Located halfway between the two downtowns, the park is home to 193 acres and limestone bluffs.
+If that isn't enough for you, try the famous fish tacos.

 Grand Avenue in St. Paul: Runs for 30 blocks with beautiful old homes and an entire afternoon can be spent grabbing lunch at one of the locally owned restaurants or boutiques.